mustafaramadhan/arlia/README.md

 2. Single interface for desktop, tablet and mobile phone

 Features:
-1. Customize setting for webservers, example: nginx-varnish-apache, varnish-nginx-apache and so on
+1. Customize setting for webservers
+    - example: nginx-varnish-apache, varnish-nginx-apache and so on
-2. Multiple php versions, example: php 5.2, 5.3, 5.4 and 5.5 installed together
+2. Multiple php versions
+    - example: php 5.2, 5.3, 5.4 and 5.5 installed together
 3. Able choose postfix-dovecot or qmail-toaster
-4. Use Bind, DJBdns and powerdns for master and slave zone
+4. Use Bind, DJBdns or powerdns for master and slave zone
 5. Rpm-based install/update
 6. Web and OpenVZ/LXC hosting panel
 7. Integrate ticket, chat, transaction and ERP